DoLooP/openShockClockino/README.md

  - add a spectraSymbol
  - adds all other sensors
 ...
+Maybe we'll hit i2c bandwidth limitation before interfacing 4 digitals sensors.
+In this case we'll use some kind of SDI to i2c switch.

 project goals:
 Output data file as jsonP scripts + index.htm (=>record list)